qiyfoundation/Qiy-Scheme/use-cases/UC08 Manage Connections.md

-# UC05 Manage Personal Data
+# UC08 Manage Connections

 # Abstract

-This document is the use case specification for use case [UC05 Manage Personal Data](UC05%20Manage%20Personal%20Data.md).
+This document is the use case specification for use case [UC08 Manage Connections](UC08%20Manage%20Connections.md).

 # Contents